stevedonovan/Lake/doc/index.md

     gcc -c -O1 -Wall -I/usr/include/lua5.1 -fpic -MMD lfs.c -o lfs.o
     gcc lfs.o -Wl,-s -shared -o lfs.so

 There is also the 'p' flag for just building a program, and the 'l' flag for linking as a shared library.

-As a special case `lake prog.lua` will run the Lua script in the `lake` library environment.
+As a special case `lake prog.lua` will run the Lua script in the Lake library environment.
 This makes it a useful general utility, particularly if it is packaged as a standalone executable.

 We'll see in the section on defining new languages how other languages can be compiled/interpreted directly in this way.

 ### Beyond One File

-This is convenient and useful, but most programs have more than one source file.
+TThese simple command-line invocations are convenient and useful, but most programs have more than one source file.

-Say we have two files, `main.c` and `utils.c`, with a shared header file `utils.h`, that uses the floating point libraries. `lake` describes builds with _lakefiles_, which are Lua scripts executed within a special context:
+Say we have two files, `main.c` and `utils.c`, with a shared header file `utils.h`, that uses the floating point libraries.
+Lake describes builds with _lakefiles_, which are Lua scripts executed within a special context:

     -- lakefile
     c.program{'hello',src='main utils',libs='m'}

 The source files are specified here as a string (with or without commas) but could also be specified as a Lua table `{'main','utils'}`.
 No extensions are specified, since that is determined by the language and the platform.

 This simple one-liner already does what we want; it automatically tracks the shared dependency on `utils.h` - if you modify that, both C files are recompiled.
 These dependencies are in the .d files, and are generated by the `-MMD` flag for gcc.
 (So the most tedious aspect of writing correct makefiles becomes automatic.)

 It also provides a default 'clean' target, so `lake clean` does the expected thing.
 And the '-g' flag will generate a debug build, although you will have to do a clean first.
 We'll see later how to keep debug and release builds separate.

-It is not yet truly portable - it assumes that the program must explicitly link against the math library, which is certainly true for Linux, but not for Windows. `lake` handles details like this with the idea of _needs_.
+It is not yet truly portable - it assumes that the program must explicitly link against the math library, which is certainly true for Linux, but not for Windows.
+Lake handles details like this with the idea of _needs_.
 A portable lakefile looks like this, using the pre-defined need 'math':

     c.program{'hello',src='main utils',needs='math'}

 Other pre-defined needs are 'dl' (for programs that need to dynamically open shared libraries), 'readline' (for programs that need command-line history) and 'sockets' (which does require linking to an external library for Windows).

 There is also the need 'lua' for programs and libraries that link against Lua itself, so a lakefile to build LuaFileSystem would be:

     c.shared{'lfs',needs='lua'}

 If there's no explicit 'src', it is deduced from the output name.

 C++ is peculiar in that there is no 'canonical' file extension.
 In `lake`, my prejudice means that C++ files have a default '.cpp' extension, but tool makers cannot be too dogmatic.
 So if a C++ program uses '.cxx' then:

     cpp.program{'tester',ext='.cxx',src='main util database'}